Clery Act - The Right-To-Know Act and Campus Security Act

 Crime Statistics

 The University Police Department compiles statistics of crimes occurring on the campus.
-Reports of these statistics are forwarded to The Office of the Director of Police of The University of Texas System, to the Texas Department of Public Safety, and to the Federal Bureau of Investigation.
+Reports of these statistics are forwarded to the Office of the Director of Police of The University of Texas System, to the Texas Department of Public Safety, and to the Federal Bureau of Investigation.
 Statistics are provided to meet compliance requirements established in the Clery Act.
 Persons with questions about the information may contact the Chief of Police at (210) 450-8382.
 Information is available upon request.

 Crime Reporting